xchjason/CovidPopulationModel/README.md

 ## User Procedure
 - Preparation
-  1. Download the Google Colab notebook, Google Sheet, python files, data from Github and store them in the same directory in your Google Drive
+  1. Download the Google Colab notebook, Google Sheet, python files, data from Github and store them in the same directory in your Google Drive.
+Please remember the name and location of the directory in your Google Drive.
+You will need it when edit the second cell of the notebook.
   2. Ensure the formated Google Sheet has a sharable link.
 The template Google Sheet link is at https://docs.google.com/spreadsheets/d/1nLvScw4k2d79L1Rc2NxHFOupuqiEurLsqwWNtaRZB50/edit#gid=0.
 You can save it as your own Google Sheet and make sure it has a sharable link.
 - Fill in the yellow cells in the Google Sheet
 - Open the Google Colab notebook in Google Drive